 If you’re part of a team, you and your teammates can work together in the Webflow Designer.
 Multiple teammates can edit content while one person designs and builds out the site structure.
-To keep the design process fluid, you can also hand off design control between your teammates and see in real-time where other people are working within your project.
+To keep the design process fluid, you can also hand off design control between your teammates and see in real-time where other people are working within your site.

 In this lesson you’ll learn how to:

-When you enter the Designer and nobody else from your team is in the project, you’ll be in Design mode.
+When you enter the Designer and nobody else from your team is in the site, you’ll be in Design mode.
 Design mode gives you full control to add classes, style elements, build layouts, create interactions and everything else you need to fully build and launch your site.